Junior Saturday Clubs

 Please read the section on Saturday Club Etiquette further down this page.

 Registration is mandatory, using the online booking link above NO LATER than the Tuesday prior to a Saturday Club, and earlier if possible.
 This enables us to organise the activities, boats and sufficient power boat cover.
-Please take care to fill in the volunteer section accurately, Saturday Club would not be possible without the help of parents and guardians.
+Please take care to fill in the form in accurately.

-If the session you wish to book is full you can register on the 'Saturday Club - Reserve' event, if someone drops out then we may be able to offer you a place,
+If the session you wish to book is full you can register on the 'Waiting List' event, if someone drops out then we may be able to offer you a place,

-UNABLE TO ATTEND: please email Cheif Instructor via the contact form - as soon as possible. priorr to the Saturday Club, or phone the club house if a problem arises on the day.
+UNABLE TO ATTEND: please email the Contact listed on the WebCollect 'Junior Saturday Club' event page - as soon as possible. prior to the Saturday Club, or phone the club house if a problem arises on the day.

 What is Junior Saturday Club?